Skip to Content

 It was so satisfying to clean away the yellow tar and dirt to reveal clean, white grout and sparkling blue tiles.

-While I liked the original vanity in the blue bathroom, the rusted knobs could not be repaired.
+While I liked the original vanity in the blue tile bathroom, the rusted knobs could not be repaired.

 Replace Shower Fixtures

+It is not uncommon for shower fixtures to need replacing in mid-century bathrooms.
 I hired a plumber to replace the rusted and leaking shower knobs.
 He also replaced the old showerhead with a newer, energy-efficient showerhead.

 Finally, I had the plumber snake the drain so that the tub/shower was in perfect working order.